- Exfoliating removes dead cells from the skin’s surface to improve its health and appearance.

-- Homemade exfoliators can effectively smooth both your face and body.
+- Homemade DIY exfoliators can effectively smooth both the face and body

-- Exfoliation should only be performed 2–3 times a week to prevent irritating the skin.
+- Exfoliation should only be performed 2–3 times a week to avoid irritating the skin

 Regular exfoliation is key to keeping skin healthy and glowing.
-While there are a huge number of commercial exfoliating products available, you can create effective homemade exfoliators for both face and body with a few simple ingredients.
+While there are a great number of commercial exfoliating products available, you can easily create effective homemade exfoliators for both face and body with just a few simple all-natural ingredients.

 Contents